-- NEVER lift this tool by gripping the sliding miter fence. - AVOID direct eye exposure when using the laser guide. - SAVE THESE INSTRUCTIONS.
+- ALWAYS TURN OFF THE SAW before disconnecting it to avoid accidental starting when reconnecting to power supply.
+NEVER leave the saw unattended while connected to a power - NEVER lift this tool by gripping the sliding miter - AVOID direct eve exposure when using the laser guide. - SAVE THESE INSTRUCTIONS.
 Refer to them frequently and use to instruct other users.
 If you loan someone this tool, loan them these instructions also.